 - cooking spray

-How to make Easy Cheesy Potato Casserole
+How to Make Easy Cheesy Potato Casserole

 Add garlic, combine with onions and remove from heat.

-Cover the bottom of your prepared pan with potato slices or chunks and sprinkle with seasoned salt and pepper.
+Cover the bottom of the prepared pan with potato slices or chunks and sprinkle with seasoned salt and pepper.

 Drizzle with melted butter, remaining bacon and some seasoned salt and pepper to taste.

-Pour chicken broth over top of the casserole and cover with cheese.
+Last, pour the chicken broth over top of the casserole and cover with cheese.

 Cover with foil and bake for 30 minutes.